ThreeSixtyGiving/standard/documentation/technical/codelists.md

    :widths: auto
 ```

-### For Regrant Type
+### Regrant Type

 A codelist with values to specify that a grant is intended for redistribution, broken down into seven types of regrant.

-The codes from this codelist can be published in the field **Regrant Type**.
-The Regrant Type field can only be included once with a single code per grant.
+The codes from this codelist can be published in the field **For Regrant Type**.
+The **For Regrant Type field** can only be included once with a single code per grant.

 ```eval_rst
 .. csv-table::